sub rolls

 Common measurement equivalents in grams

-Most standard sub rolls are vegan as they are primarily made from flour, water, yeast, and salt.
-However, some brands may use milk, butter, or honey for flavor and texture, so it is important to check the ingredient label.
+Most commercial sub rolls are vegan as they are made with flour, water, yeast, and oil.
+However, some may contain milk, honey, or L-cysteine, so check the label.

 Explore more ingredients in the other category with complete nutrition information.